Yingzhen-ietf/BGP-QUIC/BoQ Finite State Machine (FSM).md

 ### BGP Message-Based Events

-Event 19: BGPOpen
-Applicability: the control and function channels

-Event 20: BGPOpen with DelayOpenTimer running
-Applicability: the control channel

-Event 21: BGPHeaderErr
-Applicability: the control and function channels

-Event 22: BGPOpenMsgErr
-Applicability: the control and function channels

-Event 23: OpenCollisionDump
-Applicability: the control and function channels

-Event 24: NotifMsgVerErr
-Applicability: the control and function channels

-Event 25: NotifMsg
-Applicability: the control and function channels

-Event 26: KeepAliveMsg
-Applicability: the control and function channels

-Event 27: UpdateMsg
-Applicability: function channels

-Event 28: UpdateMsgErr
-Applicability: function channels
+The definition of events 19 through 28 is the same as in Section 8.1.5 of RFC 4271.

 ## Description of FSM

-BoQ MUST maintain a sparate FSM for each BoQ channel.
-A BoQ implementation will have one FSM for the control channel, plus one FSM for each function channel for each direction.
-For example between two BoQ speakers, bidirectional IPv4 Unicast AFI/SFI is enabled, as well as a unidirectional FlowSpec.
-For this case, each BoQ speaker will have 4 FSMs: one for the control channel, plus two for the IPv4 unicast, plus one for the unidirectional FlowSpec.
+BoQ implementations are expected to maintain a sparate FSM for each BoQ channel.
+As described later in this section, a BoQ implementation will have one FSM for the control channel, plus one FSM for each direction of a function channel.
+For example, two BoQ speakers configured to advertise IPv6 routes in both directions will have 3 active FSMs: one for the control channel, and one for each direction (send and receive) of the IPv6 route exchange.

 ### Terms "active" and "passive"
-For BGP over TCP, once the TCP connection is completed, it doesn't matter which end was active and which was passive.
-Please refer to <RFC 4271 section 8.2.1.1>.

-However, in a BoQ implementation, because QUIC supports connection migration, and only the client side can move.
-The role of the BoQ speaker is significant.
-Please refer to <section 5.1> for role configurations.
+There is only one active side and one passive side to any one QUIC connection.
+In BoQ, the distinction is significant and they correspond to the QUIC client and server roles.
+Refer to <Section 5.1> for more details.,

 ### FSM and Collision Detection

-For BoQ implementations using sepcifications in this document, there is only one QUIC connection between two BGP peers.
-Same as what defined in RFC 4271, when the connection collision occors, it is resolved using the steps defined in section 6.8 of RFC 4271.
+There is one control clannel FSM (Section x) per BoQ connection.
+When a connection collision occurs prior to determining what peer a connection is associated with, there may be two connections for one peer.
+Connection collisions are resolved using the specification in Section 6.8 of RFC 4271.
+After the connection collision is resolved, the FSM for the connection that is closed SHOULD be disposed.

 ### Control Channel FSM